Birmingham Children's Hospital: Facilities

 The trust led a consortium of organisations called Forward Thinking Birmingham commissioned to provide mental health services for young people in the city up to the age of 25 from April 2016.
 Services for adults were previously provided by Birmingham and Solihull Mental Health NHS Foundation Trust.

 In 1970, surgeons completed the first separation of conjoined twins at the hospital.

 Management

 The hospital was managed by the Birmingham Children's Hospital NHS Trust until 2017 when it merged with the Women's Hospital NHS Foundation Trust to create the Birmingham Women's and Children's NHS Foundation Trust.

-The current chair of the trust is Sir Bruce Keogh and Chief Executive Sarah-Jane Marsh.
-She was appointed Chief Executive of Birmingham Women's NHS Foundation Trust with effect from 1 July 2015 and now runs the Birmingham Women's and Children's NHS Foundation Trust.

 Performance

 The trust was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 3236 full-time equivalent staff and a sickness absence rate of 3.39%.
 89% of staff recommend it as a place for treatment and 74% recommended it as a place to work.

 The Trust's Professor Anita Macdonald, Consultant Paediatric Dietitian was awarded an OBE for services to Dietetics in the Queen's Birthday Honours 2015.

 In 2016, it became the first children's hospital to be rated Outstanding by the Care Quality Commission.